3BoOoD97/E_Store/README.md

-# This is my First React project
+# This is my Second React Project

+For security reasons .env File was deleted